thecristen/phone-your-rep-api/README.md

 ```
 rbenv install 2.3.3 or rvm install 2.3.3
 ```
-If you're using MacOS, make sure you have PostgreSQL installed, and then install the PostGIS extension.
-If you're using Linux, it's recommended that you use Vagrant.
+Make sure you have PostgreSQL installed, and then install the PostGIS extension.
+If you're using MacOS you can try installing with Homebrew.
+Otherwise it's recommended that you use the Vagrant box.
 ```
 brew install postgres
 brew install postgis
 ```

-Mac users can also download the [Heroku PostgreSQL app](https://postgresapp.com/) and forgo the brew Postgres and PostGIS install.
-This is by far the easiest route.
+Mac users can also download the [Heroku PostgreSQL app](https://postgresapp.com/) instead of running `brew install`.
+The app comes with the PostGIS extension enabled and everything working out of the box.
+This is by far the easiest route to get PostGIS on a Mac.

 Then